SteveClement/wiki.localhost.lu/Sysadmin/Linux/Ubuntu/Tips.md

 update-grub
 ```

-/!\ Be careful not to remove the currently installed kernel!
+:warning: Be careful not to remove the currently installed kernel!

 # postfix redirect